The Evolution of The Luxury Fashion Market

 As digital continues to rise, luxury brands are shifting the approach of their brick-and-mortar stores, opting for flagship outlets instead.
-These stores, focusing on the experience, feature display showrooms to drive online sales rather than compete against it.
+These stores focus on the experience and feature display showrooms to drive online sales, rather than compete against it.

 Luxury and The Ecosystem

-“[Millennials are] the first generation with radically different behaviours and attitudes towards all consumption and lifestyle to the generation before,” co-author of the Bain study Federica Levato
+“[Millennials are] the first generation with radically different behaviours and attitudes towards all consumption and lifestyle to the generation before.”– Co-author of the Bain study Federica Levato

 Andy Hart, Head of Diamond Supply, describes his reasoning for the shift in a more trustworthy brand: “I just ask myself, if I had to pull back the curtain on our factories, would I want our customers to see what’s there?”